fatihtepe/devops-roadmap/Network_Basics/Computer Networking Terminology.md

 Half-duplex transmission is when signals travel in both directions, but one at a time.
 Both trasnmitter and receiver can send signals, but they must take turns.
 One example is walkie-talkie.

 <a href="https://www.youtube.com/watch?v=kKCDLk9irkQ">FULL-DUPLEX</a> <br>
 Full-duplex is two-way communications and signals travel in both directions simultaneously.
-(Telephone)
+(Telephone)<br>

-** Hubs and Switches are used to exchange data within a local area network.
+* Hubs and Switches are used to exchange data within a local area network.
 Not used to exchange data outside their own network.
 To exchange data outside their own network, a device needs to be able to read I.P. adresses.
 We need router!

 <a href="https://www.youtube.com/watch?v=1z0ULvg_pW8&t=129s">HUB</a> <br>
 Only detects that a device is physically connected to it.Data is copied to all other ports.Creates unnecessary traffic.Security!
 A layer 1 (Physical) device: One collision domain one broadcast domain.
 All nodes share the bandwith of network.Hub does not perform any filtration which means that each chunk of data is transmitted to all the connected end devices even if it is not a destined device.